kyryl-opens-ml/ai-engineering/blog-posts/ai-product-template/README.md

 ## Template:

-My current best answer - a custom template - is very slim, simple, testable, extensible, and follows the principles I outlined above as much as possible!
+My current best answer - a custom template - is very feature-slim, simple, testable, extensible, and follows the principles I outlined above as much as possible!

-Slim: Agents can now write any features, so you don't need much prebuilt stuff.
+- Feature-slim: Agents can now write any features, so you don't need much prebuilt stuff.
-Simple: Even a full framework can make things complicated.
+- Simple/Managed Complexity: Rely on platforms like Railway and Modal to handle the heavy lifting.
-Testable: This is critical to prevent a hot mess.
+- Testable: Integration tests are first-class citizens. (critical to prevent a hot mess)
-Extensible: Especially extensible in a parallel way.
+- Extensible: Designed to run parallel feature branches seamlessly.

 - Frontend: TypeScript + [Vite](https://github.com/vitejs/vite) for the UI